liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/06-custom-system-settings-ui.markdown

 It's beyond the scope of this tutorial to write the JSP markup.
-A separate tutorial will provide a complete demonstration of the `ConfigurationScreen` and implementation and the JSP markup to enhance the configuration screen for an existing @product@ application.
+A separate tutorial will provide a complete demonstration of the `ConfigurationScreen` and implementation and the JSP markup to demonstrate it's usage.

 ## Excluding a Configuration UI from System Settings [](id=excluding-a-configuration-ui-from-system-settings)